rauhs/klang/README.md

   allow an easy profiling transducer.
 The `single-transduce` silliness prevents this from working.
 * Go through the `TODO:` items in `klang/core.cljs`
+* We should probably cut off ridicioulsy long messages and just allow the user to click on it to dump the object to the console.

 ## Ideas